Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - you automate the testing process of the software to routinely check for issues

 Deployment should be a low-risk process.
-By the time you’re deploying a version of software into production, you should be sure it’ll work.
-For example through automated software testing, deploying your software to staging servers and through blue green deployment mechanisms.
+By the time you’re deploying a new version of software into production, you should be sure it’ll work.

 Regular deployments which use the same tools and technologies repeatedly and reliably give you confidence that your deployment mechanism works.
 This is because you’re constantly testing deployment.

 To keep track of deployment history and get immediate feedback on your deployment, you should:

 - know which version of your service is running in each environment at all times